 TREC board secretary

-NOTE: An extended version of this interview will appear in a forthcoming episode of The TREC Podcast
+NOTE: You may listen to an extended version of this interview on The TREC Podcast

 1. Did you attend FightNight 30?
 How was the experience?

 It was my ninth FightNight and it was another great one.
 I think this organization always does a great job with FightNight and the boxing and the food and obviously the Anatole does a great job every year.
 It’s all been a lot of fun.
 You see a lot of people make a lot of connections.
 It’s just a great time.